- Bungalows, Double and Single rooms,

 rates from 100 Baht - 450 Baht per night.

-- Current Laos travel information is posted near the
+- Current Laos travel information & city map is

 Chiang Khong - Things

-small, quiet and safe town.
+Khong is a small, quiet and safe town.
 The

 friendly.
 And, although usually thought of as an overnight